Food Fun & News

 Keep your bouquets fresh for longer by storing them in your fridge overnight.
 The cold will prevent your buds from wilting.

 The hamburger’s number one helper does have a high acid content which fends off bacteria for a bit, but cool temperatures help maintain flavor and freshness for up to a whopping six months.
-While you’re at it, check out where to store the rest of your favorite condiments.
+While you’re at it, check out the best places to store the rest of your favorite condiments.

 While ours has been a (mostly) food-related journey, there are a number of beauty products that do better in your fridge, including nail polish.
 The polish will maintain its colors and consistency for longer, thanks to the cold air.

 Many people only think to leave their avocados in the fridge if they’re cut in half.
 But, you should actually be storing your whole avocados in the fridge as well.
 It can keep them fresh for up to two weeks.
 To keep half of an avocado fresh for longer, keep the pit in it and sprinkle it with lemon juice before storing.
-Want to make guacamole now?
+The only downside to storing avocados in the fridge is that they won’t ripen as quickly.
+Leave the avocado on your counter to speed up the ripening process so they’re ready to use when you want to cook.

 Olive oil can turn bad much quicker when it is exposed to oxygen, light, and heat.
 Keeping your olive oil in the fridge can help prolong it’s shelf life.
-On the flip side, check out these 8 foods that you’re spoiling by keeping them in the fridge.
+Next, check out these 20 foods that you’re spoiling by keeping them in the fridge.